tsandefer/intro-to-python/README.md

 ### FAQ:

-- WIFI: `Galvanize Guest Seattle` | Password: beapineapple
+- WIFI: 'Galvanize Guest Platte` | Password: beapineapple
-- Bathrooms: Behind you down the hall to the left
+- Restrooms: Behind you down the hall to the right
-- Kitchen outside back classroom door with Coffee & Tea!
+- Kitchen outside with Coffee,Tea, and Pizza!
-- Snacks + water in back of room

 ## Overview
 The goal of this brief course is to provide you with a fun introduction to the world of development with Python.